-We recommend that in the upcoming legislative session, the General Assembly should provide financial support for this working group that will research and evaluate the threshold issues listed above involved in establishing a Regional Water Authority.
-Funding should include the allocation of resources for legal counsel, since neither the City nor County's law departments can advise such an independent entity.
+We recommend that in the upcoming legislative session, the General Assembly should pass legislation to establish the working group, identify its goals and timeline for producing recommendations, and provide financial support for this working group that will research and evaluate the threshold issues listed above\\involved in the assessment of establishing a regional governance model Regional Water Authority.
+The appointees to the working group shall have specific expertise and experience in one or more of the following disciplines: water resources management and protection; management and operations of water and wastewater systems; environmental finance; human resources management; environmental justice and equity; or other disciplines relevant to management and operation of a water and wastewater system.
+Funding should include the allocation of resources for consultant support and legal counsel, since neither the City nor County's law departments can advise such an independent entity.

-While the working group may or may not choose to specify the exact composition of the Authority's Board, we recommend that a simple majority of the Board be chosen by City officials, to respect the City's ownership of the water & wastewater system.
+While the working group may or may not choose to specify the exact composition of the Authority's Board, we recommend that a the simple majority of the Board be appointedchosen by City officialsthe Mayor of the City of Baltimore City, to respect the City's ownership\and substantial financial investment in of the acquisition and development of the water & wastewater system and financial contribution.-